stuyvesant-cs/dwlessons/nextcs/19_oop.md

 - An object is a specific _instance_ of a _class_.

+--

 A class contains:
 - Fields (or instance variables) - What the object "knows"
  - The individual values to be packaged together.
+ - Field values _can_ (and often are) unique for each object.

 --
 - Methods - What the object can "do"
  - Actions the objects can perform.
+ - Methods are the same for all objects.

 --
 - Constructors